 Fiji's oldest operating gold mine, Vatukoula, is located 50km NE of Tuvatu.
 Vatukoula was one of the first major gold deposits identified in the SW Pacific region and has produced over 7 million ounces of gold over its 75 years of operations (per website of Vatukoula Gold Mines, June 2013).
 Fiji remains underexplored and highly prospective for new discoveries.

 Tuvatu was previously developed in the 1997-2000 period by the Emperor Gold Mining Company of Australia.
 Underground development started in 1997, culminating in resource and reserve estimates under JORC and the completion of pre-feasibility and feasibility studies in 2000.
 Work completed in this period included over 1,600 meters of underground development, 87,000 meters of drilling, with a total of eighteen mineralized structures identified and drilled to a depth of 240 meters below surface.

-The historical resource and reserve estimates that Emperor's pre-feasibility and feasibility reserves were based on have since been superseded by the updated resource estimate in the technical report "Technical Report and Resource Estimate on the Tuvatu Gold Property, Viti Levu, Fiji" (the "Technical Report") dated Oct.
-1, 2010, and filed by the Company on SEDAR on November 26, 2010.
+The historical resource and reserve estimates that Emperor's pre-feasibility and feasibility reserves were based on have since been superseded by the updated resource estimate in the technical report "Technical Report and Resource Estimate on the Tuvatu Gold Deposit, Tuvatu Gold Project, Viti Levu, Fiji" (the "Technical Report") dated May 15, 2014, and was filed by the Company on SEDAR.

 The Company cautions that historic resources and reserves are referenced for historical context only.
 Current mineral resources are not reserves and have not demonstrated economic viability.
 Mineral reserves have yet to be established on the project.